bmw-ece-ntust/multimedia-wireless-networks/README.md

    4. [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat)
 5. Create your own branch in this repository using this format: `[year]-[student ID]-[English Name]`.
     <br>Ex: `2024-d11202805-Ian Joseph Chandra`
-6. Copy the content of the [branch template](https://github.com/bmw-ece-ntust/multimedia-wireless-networks/tree/template) to your own branch & update your profile information in your README.md file.
+6. Copy the [branch template](./branch-template/) to your branch & update your profile information on `README.md` file.

 <!-- ## Announcement (NEW!)
 Dear all,